Why Legal Cannabis Is More Expensive

 The legalization of marijuana has brought all sorts of perks with it.
 But one thing it hasn’t necessarily brought is lower prices.

-It’s certainly much more convenient and far less risky to purchase your marijuana from a legal storefront, but the black market might still have your favorite shop beat when it comes down to the bottom line.
+It’s certainly much more convenient and far less risky to purchase your marijuana from a legal storefront or when you buy weed online, but the black market might still have your favorite shop beat when it comes down to the bottom line.

 Why is this exactly?
 Let’s take a look at the factors which drive the price of legal pot up.

 To grow marijuana legally requires a variety of licenses and permits.
 It requires facilities to be constructed and maintained based on a strict code of regulations and are subject to frequent inspection from government officials.

 These regulations ensure that marijuana is being produced in a safe and healthy manner.
 They are ostensibly created to help protect both consumer and grower, but this regulatory framework comes with a real financial cost.